igreenwood/loupe/README.md

 # Loupe

-Loupe is a ImageView Helper for Android that supports zooming and swipe-to-dismiss action.
+Loupe is an ImageView Helper for Android that supports zooming and swipe-to-dismiss action.

 <img src="art/logo.png" width="300">